B2B Platform Free Trial: 6 Things You Must Evaluate

 - Can you request a short extension if you need more time to explore specific features?

-The B2B platform free trial checklist
+The essential B2B platform free trial checklist

 A free trial should give you a real taste of the platform’s capabilities.
 Some B2B platforms gate their most powerful features, leaving you with a “lite” version of their product.
 This makes it hard to know if they will actually work for your wholesale needs.
 Ensure you get a trial experience that mirrors what paying users get.
 Look for access to features that matter most, like: